github/codeql/java/codeql-java-workshop-notes.md

 - We're going to use `hasQualifiedName` because it allows us to specify not just the name of the method but also the type and package.
 - This is useful as `getText` is not very specific.
 There may be many methods in the program called getText() so we want to be specific

+## VS Starter Workspace Notes
+- CodeQL scans siblings of the installation directory (and their subdirectories) for qlpack.yml files.
+The metadata in the file tells CodeQL how to compile queries, what libraries the pack depends on, and where to find query suite definitions.

 ```ql
 import java